VespucciProject/Vespucci/README.md

 All of the above packages, with the exception of MLPACK and QCustomPlot, are readily available from most major GNU/Linux repositories.
-Installation on Mac OS is similarly easy, though some packages may need to be compiled and installed manually, or installed through MacPorts (https://www.macports.org/) or Fink (http://www.finkproject.org/).
-I haven't included a configure script, but setting directories should be easy enough.
+Installation on Mac OS is similarly easy, so long as all dependencies are installed with homebrew.
+You may need to edit armadillo’s configure configuration to disable the wrapper.

-Because it is difficult to find Windows binaries for Armadillo, MLPACK and ARPACK, and to make development on Windows easier, I have included Windows binaries of all requisite libraries in the MinGW_libs branch.
+Because it is difficult to find Windows binaries for Armadillo, MLPACK and ARPACK, and to make development on Windows easier, I have included Windows binaries of all requisite libraries in the MinGW_libs repo.
 These are compiled with MinGW-w64 version 3 (GCC 4.8.2) with SEH for exception handling.
-A 7z archive containing the Qt distribution and MinGW-w64 toolkit I use is also included in the toolkit branch.
+The MSVC repo includes the prerequisites compiled using Visual Studio 14.0 (2015).

 The included Qt profile uses the library paths used by Ubuntu's package manager.
-Frameworks are used for Mac OS when possible.
+Mac OS dependences are installed with homebrew.

 For Unix-like systems, shared libraries are the default.
-You will need to compile and install static versions of these libraries if you want a stand- alone executable.
-Linux packages, if made availible will require Qt, OpenBLAS, and ARPACK (armadillo and MLPACK will be included).
+You will need to compile and install static versions of these libraries if you want a stand-alone executable.